Vikas-Barthwal-Data-Analyst-Intern/Analysing-Employee-Performance-for-Hr-Analytics-Using-Python-and-MySQL/README.md

 ## Data Source
 Data was provided by HiCounselor.

-# Data Analysis Concepts Demonstrated
+# Data Analysis Concepts Utilized In This Project

 Data Preprocessing Using Python Programming and connecting to Database :
 - Droping null values